@masatomakino/threejs-shader-materials

 transparent: boolean

 Defines whether this material is transparent.
 This has an effect on rendering as transparent objects need special treatment and are rendered after non-transparent objects.
-When set to true, the extent to which the material is transparent is controlled by setting it's .opacity property.

 false